 Art Escapes St Ives

 Enjoy an art escape in St Ives – a world-renowned destination that has historically been a stronghold for artists and creative types.
 When pilchard reserves dried up in the 19th century, it was the artists that flocked here to take up residence in the abandoned net lofts, lured by the magical light, stunning seascapes and a bohemian lifestyle.
-Now one of the UK’s most popular seaside resorts, you can fling open the door of your holiday cottage to witness the gob-smacking landscapes of St Ives that have inspired countless artists including Barbara Hepworth, Bernard Leach, Terry Frost and Peter Lanyon.
+Now one of the UK’s most popular seaside resorts, you can fling open the door of your holiday cottage to witness the gob-smacking landscapes of St Ives that have inspired countless artists including Barbara Hepworth, Bernard Leach, Alfred Wallis, Terry Frost and Peter Lanyon.